COVID-19 vaccination policy for BC Public Service employees

 Submit an AskMyHR (IDIR restricted) service request using the categories My Team or Organization > COVID-19 > Vaccine Exemption Accommodation Requests.

-Effective November 8, 2021, employees may request an accommodation for exemption from the HR policy 25 – COVID-19 vaccination based on a medical condition or other protected ground as defined under B.C.'s Human Rights Code.
+Effective November 8, 2021, employees may request an accommodation for exemption from the HR policy 25 – COVID-19 vaccination (PDF, 185KB) based on a medical condition or other protected ground as defined under B.C.'s Human Rights Code.

 Employees must submit an exemption request in writing to their excluded manager or to an included supervisor who has been delegated this responsibility.